 His tape of choice was Ja Rule’s 2001 Pain Is Love album — a deliciously dangerous treasure Grandma snatched from his prepubescent ears.

-In contrast, “Rap has more content to it…there’s space for both.
+“Rap has more content to it,” he continues to explain.
+“There’s space for both.
 Sometimes people do like to hear a message, and sometimes people just don’t want to think about nothing.
 It [new music] redefines hip-hop because hip-hop is youth.
 Hip-hop is what’s fresh and hip.”

 “I can’t really explain it.
 It’s just something that I do…It’s something I’ve always wanted to do.
 I wanted to get on the radio.
 I’ve always been the type of person to talk, get anybody to laugh.
 I always say relatable things too,” he states.